 He did as instructed.
 At least they were considering it.
-He looked at the sky, dark and menacing, as if Death was there, waiting.
-He couldn’t thank Sven enough for giving him this chance, a warrior’s end, when he was condemned to hang for his crimes.
-He would not fail, he couldn't allow it.
+He glanced at the sky, dark and menacing, as if Death was there, waiting.
+He couldn’t thank Sven enough for giving him this chance, a warrior’s end, when he had been banished for his crimes.
+He would not fail, he couldn't afford it.

-Eventually they reached the castle, an ancient roman fort protected by yet another ditch and drawbridge.
-The front guard bellowed some orders and they were let in swiftly.
+It wasn’t long until they reached the lord’s residence, an old Roman fort protected by another ditch and drawbridge.
+The first guard bellowed orders and they were let in swiftly.

-They crossed the yard and entered the main house, a large three levels wooden tower at the center of the yard.
-He was showed to the first floor and into a large, decorated room.
-Thick leather curtains, holding the chilly dampness at bay, covered the narrow windows.
-A fire was roaring in the large chimney, bringing some welcome light and heat.
-A man was seated in a large armchair on its side, surrounded by guards.
-From his attitude and finery, the messenger deducted that this was the Duke.
+They crossed the yard and entered the main house, a large three level wooden tower erected in the center.
+He was shown to the first floor and into a vast, decorated room.
+Thick leather curtains covered the narrow windows, holding the chilly dampness at bay.
+A fire roared in the fireplace[ii], bringing welcome light and heat.
+Flanked by guards, a man sat in a high-backed chair on its side, hands clenching the sculpted armrests.
+From his regal posture and finery, the messenger assumed that this was the Duke.

 “A Viking hey?
 So the pirates sent you?
 And what could your thief-in-chief want with me?”

 He bowed again, hiding his scowl.
-Now was the fun part.
+Now was the exciting part.

 “My chief, Sven Gunnarsson, is offering a truce.
-He will not attack you if you give him your daughter in marriage, with an appropriate dowry of course.
-He will also give you his protection against other raiders.”
+He will not attack you if you give him your daughter in marriage, with a proper dowry of course.
+He will also give you his protection against other attacks.”

 The Duke’s laugh boomed in the room, echoed by the guards.
 The Viking remained impassible.
 He had been warned to expect this reaction.

-“My daughter, to this criminal!
+“My daughter.
+To this criminal!
 He has some nerve!
-She is my only heir, she will marry a Duke or a King, not a lowlife burglar.”
+She is my only heir; she will marry an ealdorman or a king, not a lowly burglar.”

-“She is only twenty-one and a beauty.
-I have plans for her that should be fulfilled soon and that doesn’t include your master.
-You have wasted my time enough, go and tell him that, and not to worry about my safety.
-As you can see, I can protect myself.”
+“She is only one and twenty and a beauty.
+She will be betrothed soon, and certainly not to your master.
+You have wasted my time enough; go and tell him that, and not to worry about my safety.
+I can protect myself.”